 It’s always informative reading through comments posted throughout this site.
 There seems to be an underlying theme found in most of the posts.
 That theme is inspiration.
-Most people find it some source or manner.
+Most people find it from some source or manner.
 It all varies with the individual.

 Each episode focused on introducing us to one ocean-dwelling marine species.
 Suddenly, my perspective changed.
 It gave me something to look forward to.
 What was I going to learn next?

 Then, he started discussing these mammals being kept in captivity.
 Cousteau emphasized how it was only a matter of time before these majestic creatures rebelled.
 Have you seen the movie Black Fish?
 Case closed.

 Every episode featured the Calypso, his research vessel.
 The Calypso was a converted WWII mine sweeper.
 After my recuperation process ended, I became a proud member of the “Friends of Calypso”, a group of supporters who kept the Calypso operating.

-Anyways, be sure to find something that takes you outside of yourself.
+In conclusion, be sure to find something that takes you outside of yourself.
 Be inspired.
 It will improve your motivation, outlook on life, and enhance your body’s healing capabilities.

 Hope this helps others going through the same thing.
+Find interesting?
+Kindly share…

 For those wanting more information about the Cousteau Society, here is a link to their website:

-Find interesting?
+Find this post about finding inspiration during recuperation interesting?
 Kindly share…Thanks!

 AUTHOR NOTE: Booktoots’ Healing helps total knee replacement patients find support throughout recuperation and beyond.
 Its mission is for patients to understand they are not alone in their ordeal with either a tkr or other physicality concerns.